lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

   <scope>source.scss</scope>
 </snippet>
 {{< /highlight >}}

 Note that <code>$1</code>, <code>$2</code> and <code>$3</code> tell Sublime where the caret should appear with each successive tap of the tab key.

 <a href="https://github.com/lenymo/sublime-text-snippets/tree/master/scss" class="btn">Get the snippets</a>

 ### Adding / removing snippets

-I'm not sure where snippets live on a Windows machine but on macOS they're here:
+On macOS you can find Sublime snippets here:

 <code>/Users/username/Library/Application Support/Sublime Text 3/Packages</code>

+I'm not sure where they live on a Windows machine but Google is your friend.

 I recommend creating a <code>/snippets</code> sub-directory so you can easily find them in future.